openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 by clicking the “Download files” button in the files card to get a Zip of files and file metadata.

-fig: A submission with previewed files.

 ==============
 Text Responses
 ==============

 If a submission also contains a text response (either plain text or rich text), the text response will also show on the page, below any uploaded files.

-fig: A submission with a text response

 ===============
 View the Rubric